CV examples

 A-Level student personal profile example

-Highly motivated and data-driven A-level student with a keen interest in computer science.
+Highly motivated and data-driven A-level student, passionate about studying computer science.
 Skilled in Python and Java, with a solid knowledge of algorithms and data structures.
-Seeking an internship in a tech company to further develop my programming skills and contribute to business development.
+Seeking an internship in a tech company to develop my programming skills and contribute to business development.

 Undergraduate student personal profile example